DjangoCRM/django-crm/docs/site/django_crm_settings.md

 ## Installing the initial data

-To fill CRM with initial data, you need to execute the command "setupdata" in the root directory of the project:
+To fill CRM with initial data, run the "setupdata" command in the root directory of the project:

 ```cmd
 python manage.py setupdata